santoshxshrestha/BSc-CSIT-2nd-sem-CPP-Programming/README.md

 # BSc-CSIT 2nd Semester: C++ Programming

-This repository contains coursework, assignments, and resources for the C++ Programming course offered in the second semester of the Bachelor of Science in Computer Science and Information Technology (BSc-CSIT) program.
+This repository serves as my personal code archive and learning journey through the C++ Programming course in the second semester of my Bachelor of Science in Computer Science and Information Technology (BSc-CSIT) program.

 ## Overview

-C++ is a powerful, general-purpose programming language that extends the C programming language with object-oriented features.
-This course covers fundamental to advanced C++ concepts, preparing students for software development and further studies in computer science.
+This repository helps me track my progress, store my code solutions, and document my learning as I work through C++ concepts.
+It's organized chronologically to show my development from basic syntax to more complex programming concepts.

-## Repository Content
+## Repository Structure

-- **Lab Assignments**: Practical programming tasks to reinforce theoretical concepts
+- **Lab Work**: My solutions to lab assignments
-- **Sample Programs**: Example code demonstrating specific C++ features
-- **Project Work**: Semester project implementations

-## Topics Covered To Be Covered
+- **Practice Code**: Personal exercises and experiments while learning different concepts
+- **Class Notes**: Code snippets and examples from lectures
+- **Projects**: Implementation of assigned projects and personal coding challenges

+## Learning Progress

+I'm working through the following topics as part of my BSc-CSIT curriculum:

 - C++ Fundamentals and Syntax
 - Object-Oriented Programming (OOP) Concepts